-Our blue window stickers are displayed with pride by local business owners to show their commitment to helping us reduce single-use plastics, and to act as a 'welcome!' to people who may be unsure or afraid to ask for a free water refill.
+Blue window stickers are displayed with pride by local business owners to show their commitment to reducing single-use plastics, and they also act as a 'welcome!' to people who may be unsure or afraid to ask for a free water refill.